JatinKhare/advancesmcusystems/lab3/README.md

 ## Performance Analysis

-Let us talk numbers:
+Let us talk numbers.
 The following table shows the latency for the different configurations tested for the lab3.

 (Note: the transfer latency numbers are for PS freq: 1499 MHz and PL freq: Synthesis Freq) (All the bus widths are in bits)